-As grease flows, it may build up, resulting in a clogged grease trap is evidence of a line blockage.
+As grease flows, it may build up, resulting in a clogged grease trap from a line blockage.
 Even after a commercial grease trap disposal service has conducted a thorough cleaning, there may still be problems or backups.
 Fats, Oils, and grease (also known as FOG) accumulate quickly, especially in high-volume commercial kitchens that may need grease trap cleaning services performed more often to avoid clogs or backups.
-The only way to avoid eventual grease traps repair is to do regular maintenance.
+The only way to avoid eventual grease trap repair is to do regular maintenance.

-If the lines are clogged, they will start to back up.
-The material can come back through the drain and overflow (these can sometimes look like manhole covers in commercial kitchens) In colder climates, grease is more solid, so lines may clog more quickly.
+If the drain lines are clogged, they will start to back up.
+The material can come back through the floor drain and overflow (these can sometimes look like manhole covers in commercial kitchens) In colder climates, grease is more solid, so lines may clog more quickly.

 Slow drainage: As a grease cap forms, water will drain more slowly; if the trap has reached its capacity, it won’t return to normal unless thoroughly cleaned via plumbing services for a pump out.
 No matter the type of grease trap, slow drainage and standing water is not the desired outcome.

 Odors: Grease, fatty oils, sludge, and solid food waste that sits around doesn’t smell too good; a foul odor often means grease traps need cleaning, auguring or repair.